 SPRING TRAINING Vocal camp for high school singers

 Spring Training sessions are held from 9:00 AM - 3:30 PM daily at the Community Music School on the campus of Webster University.
-Each week of camp is an exciting, fun-filled learning experience.
-Attending one of Opera Theatre’s critically acclaimed performances is a great opportunity to hear live opera sung in English by some of the finest young artists in the country.
+Each week of camp offers exciting, fun-filled experiences to help young singers hone their vocal, acting, and movement skills.
+Additionally, students will experience a professionally staged opera by attending one of Opera Theatre’s critically acclaimed performances.
+It's a great opportunity to hear live opera sung in English by some of the finest young artists in the country.

-Daily private voice lessons and vocal coaching, classes in movement/acting, dance and Alexander Technique, afternoon mini-recitals, an opera scene rehearsal and performance with Opera Theatre singers, attending a live Opera Theatre performance of Donizetti’s THE ELIXIR OF LOVE or Mozart’s THE MAGIC FLUTE, and classes in opera set design and makeup.
+Daily private voice lessons and vocal coaching, classes in movement, acting, dance, fight choreography, opera set design, and makeup, conversations with OTSL artists and music staff, afternoon mini-recitals, an opera scene rehearsal and performance, attending a live Opera Theatre performance of Puccini's Madame Butterfly.

 *Opera Theatre reserves the right to dismiss campers who are unable to comply with the camp rules.

 Associate Professor of Voice and Director of Graduate Studies in Music, Southern Illinois University Edwardsville

 Spring Training Faculty includes members of Opera Theatre of Saint Louis’s music staff and the following universities:

 • McKendree University

 $175 per student.
 Checks may be made payable to: Opera Theatre of Saint Louis

 JUST A FEW THINGS PAST PARTICIPANTS HAVE LEARNED…

 “Nutrition and healthy foods help your voice.”